Climate Change Initiatives | Environment | Sustainability | SUMITOMO SEIKA CHEMICALS CO.,LTD.

 • Increased demand for products that help reduce environmental impact, such as recycled products

-High Improve performance of PSA for CO2 and commercialization
+High Improve performance of PSA and expand the PSA business Develop recycling technologies

 Water-Related Risks

-As we are in the chemicals industry, whether or not we are able to continue ensuring a stable supply of good-quality water will have a major impact on the sustainability of our business going forward.
-As such we believe it is highly important that we look into the types of water-related risk that face each of our production sites and consider appropriate measures to address them.
+Whether we can continue to secure a stable supply of high-quality water in the future will have a significant impact on the sustainability of our group as a chemical manufacturer.
+Therefore, we believe it is highly important to look into the types of water-related risk that each of our production sites faces and consider appropriate measures to address them.

 Current evaluation results